lawnjelly/Misc/MRP.md

 * load it up in the IDE
 * begin removing nodes.
 Each time check whether the bug still exhibits.
 * Keep removing features, until you have the simplest possible project.
 This is your MRP.

+## Engine development is a shared endeavour between engine developers and users.

+This does require some time spent on your part - but recognise that Godot is developed as a _partnership_ between users and engine developers.
+We each depend on one another and by helping each other, where possible, it enables us all to do more.
+Good bug reports with good MRPs are invaluable contributions and can often go 9/10ths of the way towards fixing a bug.